Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the startup funds from the University of Maryland, College Park.
+This work was supported by the National Science Foundation under Grant No.~CHE-2543461.
 We are grateful for Timothy C.~Berkelbach and Qiming Sun for helpful discussion.
 We acknowledge computing resources provided by the Division of Information Technology at the University of Maryland, College Park.